WestDRI/wgpages/content/python1/python-02-variables.md

 - Python is a dynamically typed language: all variables have types, but types can change on the fly
 - possible names for variables
-  - don't use built-in function names for variables, e.g. declaring `sum` will prevent you from using sum(), same for `print`
+  - don't use built-in function names for variables, e.g. setting a `sum` variable will prevent you from using the built-in `sum()` function
 - Python is case-sensitive

 ```py